 For a National Bank of Arizona branch 10×6 foot video wall, D+B created a series of parallax/motion images from stills along with an interactive iPad application.
 Some still images simply had pan and zoom effects applied to create the sense of motion while others use the advanced parallax capabilities such as displacement maps (see hotel and hut images in video below), puppet tools (see horses and person on the mountain in video below), and mostly layered images as seen in the video and examples below.

 This animated image shows the basics of how

 the first image animation in the video was achieved.

 Descriptions of each step are provided below.

-1. The layers were cut out (masked) from the composition in Photoshop and the edges of most layers that overlap were extended where they overlap.
+1. The layers were cut out (masked) from the composition in Photoshop and the edges of most layers that overlap was extended where they overlap.
 This allows you to move the layer in front and continually reveal more from the layer behind.
-Most layers were also increased in size about 10% to allow for more room to move the layers over eachother.
+Most layers were also increased in size by about 10% to allow for more room to move the layers over each other.

 2. The layers are now organized by their perceived distance to the viewer/camera.
-For example the sky would be at a distance at 10, the closest layer at 1 and the cliff with the person (from the video) at about 3.
-Closer objects move faster than further objects which helps create the sense of depth.
+For example, the sky would be at a distance at 10, the closest layer at 1 and the cliff with the person (from the video) at about 3.
+Closer objects move faster than further objects which help create a sense of depth.

-3. The camera/viewing-angle is then moved subtly and a timed transitioned between camera positions is created.
+3. The camera/viewing-angle is then moved subtly and a timed transitioned between camera positions are created.
 You can zoom into the image to increase the effect.